 Above all, the relevant stakeholders such as; the medical organizations (PMA, PMDC, CPSP, etc), the policymakers, and civil society organizations, are not responsive to the situation and show the least interest to reform the scenario.
 Pakistan is not the only country where such problems exist in the field of medical education1.
 These problems appear to be universal and all concerned stakeholders are striving to explore ways of solving the crises.
 Fsc Pre Medical education at the national level should not be seen in isolation; a system approach with holistic and integrated imperatives is the way forward to avert the deepening crisis.
 The health system (all activities relating to the care of the people) has three components: medical education, the centerpiece (health human resource development), service delivery (care facilities), and research (culture of evidence and use of information).

-The effectiveness and efficiency of the health system is judged by the level of social responsibility being fulfilled by the respective component.
+The effectiveness and efficiency of the health system are judged by the level of social responsibility being fulfilled by the respective component.

 At the time of inception, only two medical colleges existed, and, over the years, 61 medical and 25 new dental colleges have emerged.
 It is also said that the actual number of medical & dental colleges are 98 and 39, respectively, with a total of 137 instead of 86 medical and dental colleges as most of them are in the pipeline and carry some sort of recognition by PMDC.

-The suggested way forward is to have the following perspectives from The Girls college Lahore :
+The suggested way forward is to have the following perspectives from ilmibook:

-• Correcting imbalances in health workforce and urban rural facilities would ensure accessible and equitable care.
+• Correcting imbalances in the health workforce and urban-rural facilities would ensure accessible and equitable care.

 • Focus of academics on common health problems using appropriate technology with a holistic approach held in the community settings; and in a cost–effective manner.